-- Inspect the record for visible marks and blemishes
+- Inspect the record for visible blemishes.

-- Spray cleaning solution on problem areas
+- Spray cleaning solution on problem areas.

-- Wipe clean using circular movements
+- Wipe clean using circular movements.

-- Rinse and dry the record
+- Rinse and dry the record.

-- Store vinyl records properly to prevent future problems
+- Store vinyl records properly to prevent future problems.

-Inspect the record for visible marks and blemishes
+2. Inspect the record for visible blemishes.

-Spray cleaning solution on problem areas
+3. Spray cleaning solution on problem areas

-Once the cleaning solution is on the surface of the record, apply pressure in circular movements with a clean micro-fiber or cotton cloth.
+Once the cleaning solution is on the surface of the record, apply pressure in circular movements with a clean microfiber or cotton cloth.
 This will help rub away the blemishes.
 Be sure to avoid the label at all costs — these can get damaged depending on the cleaning solution you are using.

-Rinse and dry the record
+5. Rinse and dry the record.

 Using a controlled spray bottle or ninja precision and a sink, carefully wash away any remaining cleaning solution.
 Dry the record completely using a clean cloth, different from the one that was used to wipe away the blemishes, before getting ready to store it.
 At this point in the process, you’ll want to be careful not to leave any new fingerprints.
 Only handle the vinyl record by the edges or label.